Reserve power: Spain

-The Spanish Constitution of 1978 explicitly says the king is not subject to any responsibility but his acts to be valid must be endorsed by the Government and will not be valid without such an endorsement.
-The only exception is that the king is free to appoint and remove the members of his private and military advisors (Casa Real).
+The Spanish Constitution of 1978 explicitly says the monarch is not subject to any responsibility but for his acts to be valid must be endorsed by the Government and will not be valid without such an endorsement.
+The only exception is that the monarch is free to appoint and remove the members of private and military advisors (Casa Real).

-Title IV of the Constitution invests the sanction (Royal Assent) and promulgation (publication) of the laws with the king, while Title III The Cortes Generals, Chapter 2 Drafting of Bills outlines the method bills are passed.
-According to Article 91, within fifteen days that a bill has been passed by the Cortes Generales, the king shall give his assent and publish the new law.
-Article 92 invests the king with the right to call for referendum on the advice of the president and the previous authorization of Congress.
+Title IV of the Constitution invests the monarch with sanction (Royal Assent) and promulgation (publication) of laws, while Title III The Cortes Generals, Chapter 2 Drafting of Bills outlines the method by which bills are passed.
+According to Article 91, within fifteen days that a bill has been passed by the Cortes Generales, the monarch shall give assent and publish the new law.
+Article 92 invests the monarch with the right to call for a referendum on the advice of the president and the previous authorization of Congress.